AGRICULTURAL EDUCATION, COMMUNICATIONS AND LEADERSHIP, PhD

 Three years of appropriate professional experience.

-Recommendations from three people knowledgeable of the applicant's professional qualifications.
+Recommendations from two people knowledgeable of the applicant's professional qualifications.

 A curriculum vitae and statement of goals.